rogerhmar/OTEL-NDC-2024/README.md

 ### Manual setup
 The example app uses this setup.
 Refer to [SetupOpentelemetry](source/example/SetupOpentelemetry.cs) to see how this may be done.
 For more infomation and examples refer to
 * https://opentelemetry.io/docs/languages/net/

+The self-paced tasks focus on the manual setup.

 ### Automatic instrumentation
 This setup has include 3 containers (dependency1..3) with automatic instrumentation.
 The 2 main solutions for doing this is: